OctopusDeploy/docs/docs/installation/octopus-in-container/octopus-server-container-linux.md

 The source code for the Helm chart can be found on [GitHub](https://github.com/OctopusSamples/OctopusHelmChart).
 The [values.yaml](https://github.com/OctopusSamples/OctopusHelmChart/blob/master/values.yaml) contains comments describing the options available.

-For more information on how the helm chart works, especially with regards to high availability deployments, see the blog pos [Introducing the Octopus Server Linux Docker image](https://octopus.com/blog/introducing-linux-docker-image).
+For more information on how the helm chart works, especially with regards to high availability deployments, see the blog post [Introducing the Octopus Server Linux Docker image](https://octopus.com/blog/introducing-linux-docker-image).

 ### Service Definition with systemd